 - Experimentation: Do these poems play with words, forms, and structures?
 Do they seek new and inventive uses of language?

 The order of poems in a modern poetry book should accomplish these five tasks.
 If you feel that yours does, you’re ready to start formatting and submitting your manuscript!
-For more on how to make a poetry book, take a look at Jonathan McClure’s course Crafting Your Collection.
+For more on how to write a poetry book, take a look at Caitlin Scarano’s course Putting It All Together.

 How Should I Format My Poetry Manuscript?